-Origin of MARQUETRY
+Origin and Etymology of marquetry

 Middle French marqueterie, from marqueter to checker, inlay, from marque mark

-Seen & Heard
+Seen and Heard

 What made you want to look up marquetry?
 Please tell us where you read or heard it (including the quote, if possible).